The New Default. Your hub for building smart, fast, and sustainable AI software

 What is Test-Driven Development (TDD)?

 Test-driven development (TDD) is a software development methodology that centers on an iterative cycle where test cases are written before implementing the actual code.
 This approach increases the likelihood of thoroughly testing all code, leading to high code quality and reliability.
-TDD follows a straightforward, iterative process called the “red-green-refactor” cycle that is simple yet effective for structuring the development process.
+TDD follows a straightforward, iterative process called the "red-green-refactor" cycle.

 Image Source: TDD and Misunderstandings: A Response by Caleb Bender